junga-com/bg-core/readme.md

 # bg-core

 This is a library for writing secure bash scripts.
 It supports many features that make it easier to write and maintain good scripts that participates in the operating system's host environment.

-Learn more in the package's man(7) bg-corePkg.
+The motivation of this package is a philosophy that developing software at all levels should be linearly independent.
+Instead of developing platforms that can be hosted on an OS, the OS is the platform and components coexist and compliment each other.

+This is a form of integrating DevOps into application development.

+This package is part of a larger ecosystem that I have developed consisting of first, a productive shell scripting environment, second a modern high performance scripting language (javascript), and third, high performance native code (C/C++/WebAsm).
+Components written in any of these environments are available in the others.

 ## Key features include...